bolny/brendonolaneydotcom/src/work/resume.md

 etc.).
 It provides a single interface for creating, and managing things like charges, refunds, scheduled individual and recurring payments, managing fees, scheduling and handling payouts, customer onboarding, and more.
-If some of these features aren't provided by the processor, the payments platform provides them directly .
+If some of these features aren’t provided by the processor, the payments platform provides them directly .

 As a senior developer, I played a leadership role in driving the project to